StackStorm/st2/docs/source/upgrade_notes.rst

 Upgrading from 1.1
 ~~~~~~~~~~~~~~~

-To upgrade a pre-1.2.0 StackStorm instance provisioned with the [All-in-One Installer](https://docs.stackstorm.com/install/all_in_one.html), you will need to perform the following steps:
+To upgrade a pre-1.2.0 StackStorm instance provisioned with the :doc:`install/all_in_one`, you will need to perform the following steps:

   1. Back up `/opt/puppet/hieradata/answers.json`.